dask/dask-blog/README.md

 bundle install
 ```

-Then do this whenever you want to build-and-host your docs
+Then do this from the root of this project directory whenever you want to
+build-and-host your docs:

 ```
 bundle exec jekyll serve
 ```

 That should also watch for changes and rebuild automatically.
 Built pages live
-in `_site`.
+in `_site/`.